It's done: The NBA comes back on Dec. 22, a 72-game season - WHIZ News

 It’s official: The NBA is coming back Dec.
 22.

-The NBA and the National Basketball Players Association announced Monday night that they’ve struck a deal on rules for this coming season, setting the stage for what will be a frenzied few weeks before games resume.
+The NBA’s board of governors unanimously approved Tuesday the financial terms and other parameters that were negotiated between the league and its players.
+Those talks were completed late Monday night, when the league and National Basketball Players Association announced they are in agreement on a revised collective bargaining agreement for this coming season — setting the stage for a frenzied few weeks before games resume.

 Teams will play a 72-game schedule, which will be revealed in the coming weeks.
-The league said a new system will be used to ensure that the split of basketball-related income continues, one of the many details that had to be collectively bargained with the union because the current agreement between the sides had a great deal of language that needed reworking because of the coronavirus pandemic.
+The league said a new system will be used to ensure that the split of basketball-related income continues, one of the biggest deals that had to be worked out with the union because the current agreement between the sides had a great deal of language that needed reworking because of the coronavirus pandemic.

+“December 22nd can’t come soon enough,” two-time reigning NBA MVP Giannis Antetokounmpo of the Milwaukee Bucks tweeted Tuesday.

 Negotiations with free agents will be allowed to begin at 6 p.m. on Nov.
 20, with signings permitted starting at 12:01 p.m. on Nov.
 22 — an extraordinarily fast window for the NBA, which typically has about a week spanning the start of talks and the beginning of signings.
 But with training camps this year beginning Dec.
 1, both sides evidently feel there isn’t a need to draw out the process any longer than necessary.